 There are three easy steps for reviewing suggestions:

-Steps 2 & 3: Review the selection and save or skip.
+First, select a suggestion from the list.
+Then review the selection and save or skip.
 You are looking at the list of users that Flow has suggested to merge together to see two things.

 - Do they appear to be the same human?